Belarus

 Const/Govt Edu/Child Society/Comm Expression

 The Russian Federation is the world’s largest country by land area.
-After the collapse of the Soviet Union in 1991, beset by corruption and cronyism, Russia has struggled in efforts to build a new democratic political system and market economy.
-This country is found to be declining under the renewed […]
+After the collapse of the Soviet Union in 1991, Russia has struggled to maintain its commitments to human rights conventions and its Constitution.
+The Russian Federation is a multi-religious nation, with roughly 71% of the population identifying as Orthodox […]

 Read More